WORK with US

 - Act as a liaison between participants and external partners while maintaining professional boundaries

-- Facilitate or co-lead life-skills sessions, community events, and small group gatherings
+- Facilitate or co-lead life-skills workshops, community events, and small group gatherings

-- Foster a culture of grace, personal responsibility, and peer support within the Momentum community
+- Foster a cohort culture grounded in grace, personal responsibility, mutual accountability, and shared purpose

 Team Collaboration & Communication